rsanto27/seed-kubernetes/README.md

 * Command to delete deployments: `kubectl delete deployment name`.
 * Forward `kubectl port-forward deployment/goserver 8000:80`.

+# Services
+* Create `serrvice.yaml` file.
+* Command to apply `kubectl apply -f k8s/service.yaml`.
+* Forward `kubectl port-forward service/goserver-service 8000:80`.
+* Obs: `targetPort` redirect to container port, if your app/container has port 10 by example, then `targetPort` must be equals to 10.
+When you task `localhost:8000` the service will redirect to 80, that redirects to 10.

 # Rolloout
 * Command to get history `kubectl rollout history deployment name`.
 * Command to undo `kubectl rollout undo deployment name`.
-* commant to undo with revision `kubectl rollout undo deployment name --to-revision=n`
+* command to undo with revision `kubectl rollout undo deployment name --to-revision=n`